 On April 13, 2018, the Company entered into a securities purchase agreement with GS Capital, pursuant to which GS Capital purchased two 8% unsecured convertible promissory notes (the "April 2018 GS Notes") from the Company each in the principal amount of \$150,000.
-The first note (the "April 2018 GS Note") was funded with cash and the second note (the "April 2018 GS Back-End Note") was initially paid for by an offsetting promissory note issued by GS Capital to the Company (the "April 2018 GS Note Receivable").
+The first note (the "April 2018 GS Note") was funded with cash and the second note (the "April 2018 GS Back-End Note") was initially paid for by an offsetting promissory note issued by GS Capital to the Company (the "April 2018 GS Note").
 The terms of the April 2018 Back-End Note require cash funding prior to any conversion thereunder.

 Both the April 2018 GS Note and the April 2018 GS Back-End Note mature on April 13, 2019, upon which any outstanding principal and interest thereon is due and payable.
 The amounts cash funded plus accrued interest under both the April 2018 GS Note and the April 2018 GS Back-End Note are convertibles into shares of the Company's common stock, at any time after October 13, 2018, at a conversion price for each share of common stock equal to 61% of the lowest closing bid price of the Company's common stock for the ten prior trading days including the day upon which a notice of conversion is received by the Company from GS Capital, subject to adjustment in certain events.
-The April 2018 GS Note is treated as stock settled debt under ASC 480 and accordingly the Company recorded a \$95,902 put premium.
-The Company has recorded \$2,564 of accrued interest as of June 30, 2018 for the April 2018 GS Note.
-Total principal outstanding under the April 2018 GS Note as of June 30, 2018 was \$150,000.
+On September 12, 2018, the Company received payment of the April 2018 GS Note Receivable in the amount of \$150,000 that offset the March 2018 GS Back-End Note.
+Proceeds from the March 2018 GS Note Receivable of \$7,500 were paid directly to legal fees resulting in net cash proceeds of \$142,500 received by the Company.
+Both the April 2018 GS Note and the April 2018 GS Back-End Note are treated as stock settled debt under ASC 480 and accordingly the Company recorded a \$95,902 put premium as each of the notes were funded.